Peach (color)

 Peach is a color that is named for the pale color of the interior flesh of the peach fruit.
 This name may also be substituted for "peachy".
 Like the color apricot, the color peach is paler than most actual peach fruits and seems to have been formulated (like the color apricot) primarily to create a pastel palette of colors for interior design.

 Peach

 The color peach approximates the color of the interior flesh of that variety of peaches known as white peaches.

 The first recorded use of peach as a color name in English was in 1588.

 Etymology

 The etymology of the color peach (and the fruit): the word comes from the Middle English peche, derived from Middle French, in turn derived from Latin persica, i.e., the fruit from Persia.
 In actuality, the ultimate origin of the peach fruit was from China.

 Variations

+Peach (RYB)

+Displayed at right is the color that is called "peach" in the RYB color system.
+It is a mixture of white and some orange.

 Peach puff

 Displayed at right is the web color peach puff.